 Aim: The study is aimed at examining of action of iron, DOX, and their complex on the

-MPTP in the conditions close to mitochondria-dependent ferroptosis.
+of MPTP in the conditions close to mitochondria-dependent ferroptosis.

-Background: The toxicity of doxorubicin (DOX) is mainly associated with free iron accumulation
+Background: The Toxicity of Doxorubicin (DOX) is mainly associated with free iron accumulation

 and mitochondrial dysfunction.
-DOX can provoke ferroptosis, iron-dependent cell death driven by
+DOX can provoke ferroptosis, iron-dependent cell death driven

-of DOX on the Ca2+ -induced MPTP opening in the presence of iron has not yet been
+The influence of DOX on the Ca2+ -induced MPTP opening in the presence of iron has not yet been

 Objective: The study was conducted on isolated liver and heart mitochondria.
 MPTP and succinate-